LinReTraCe/LinReTraCe/README.md

 ![LinReTraCe workflow](https://github.com/LinReTraCe/LinReTraCe/blob/release/documentation/flowchart.png?raw=true "LinReTraCe workflow")

 ### Energy file
-The core dependency of LinReTraCe is the energy file, where all the necessary band energies as well as optical elements (among other auxiliary data) are stored.
+The center point of LinReTraCe's input is the energy file, where all the necessary band energies as well as optical elements (among other auxiliary data) are stored.
 In order to prepare this file one of the following interfaces can be used:

-**Wien2K** and **VASP** are interfaced with `ldft`:
+**WIEN2k** and **VASP** are interfaced with `ldft`:

 `ldft <wien2k folder> --optic --output wien2k_structure.hdf5`

 `ldft <vasp folder> --interp --output vasp_structure.hdf5`

-In the Wien2K example we make use of the dipole matrix elements from the optic subpackage (`x optic`) whereas in the VASP example we interface the BoltzTraP2 band interpolation scheme via `--interp`.
+In the WIEN2k example we make use of the dipole matrix elements from the optic subpackage (`x optic`) whereas in the VASP example we interface the BoltzTraP2 band interpolation scheme via `--interp`.
 There the Peierls approximation is used based on optical elements consisting of band velocities and curvatures.
-For a full description, see `ldft --help`.
+For a full description, see the code publication and `ldft --help`.

 **Wannier90** is interfaced with `lwann`:

 `lwann <wannier90 folder> --output wannier90_structure.hdf5`

-Please note that we provide the possibility to expand the reducible grid with `--kmesh nkx nky nkz` as well as sub-interface generic Wien2K momemtum grids if the required `case.struct` and `case.klist` files are provided:
+Please note that we provide the possibility to expand the reducible grid with `--kmesh nkx nky nkz` as well as sub-interface generic WIEN2k momemtum grids if the required `case.struct` and `case.klist` files are provided:
 `lwann <wannier90 folder> --wien2k --output wannier90_wien2k.hdf5`

 General **tight-binding models** are created with `ltb`.
 Simply provide a text file with the corresponding hopping parameters, atomic positions and lattice vectors and execute: